rive-app/rive-react-native/README.md

 - Displaying single or multiple animations / artboards on one component
 - Setting up and maniuplating a state machine via inputs
 - ...and more!

+Steps:
+1. Run yarn bootstrap
+2. Run yarn example start

+iOS:
+- You may need to run `pod install` (first time) or `pod update RiveRuntime` (updates to the underlying Rive iOS runtime) in the `example/iOS` folder to get the runtime installed or updated

 ## Migration Guides